 - Class time: Attendance is required (in lecture, section, lab, etc.) with no online substitutes for class time.
+This promotes the formation of a classroom community as well as meaningful interaction among students and between students and faculty.
 Gen Ed lectures are usually 75 minutes twice a week, though some courses will have good pedagogical reasons for offering the lecture once a week.
 In addition, TF-led sections or labs ordinarily meet at least 60 minutes once a week.

 - Prerequisites: Faculty are encouraged to design Gen Ed courses that are accessible to the widest audience possible; however, we recognize that in the same way that we assume a certain degree of literacy for students, some endeavors may require a certain degree of numeracy or other knowledge in order to achieve the course goals.
 In such cases, prerequisites may be unavoidable; however, they should be kept to the absolute minimum needed and must be limited to courses that are commonly taken by a large fraction of the student population and early in the student’s time at Harvard.

 - Undergraduate focus: Harvard College students should make up the vast majority of students enrolled in any Gen Ed course, and the content and priorities of the course must be primarily for undergraduates.
 If you intend to cross-list your course in another unit of the University, please let us know.